-Analysis and data > Indicators > Employment in the environmental goo...
+🔝 > Analysis and data > Indicators > Employment in the environmental goo...

-Employment in the EU's environmental goods and services sector grew at a faster rate than the EU's overall rate of employment in the last decade.
-It increased from 2.1% of total employment in 2010 to 2.5% in 2020, with the number of full-time equivalent employees in this sector reaching 5.1 million.
-This was mainly the result of the creation of jobs related to renewable energy, energy efficiency and waste management.
-The EU aims to accelerate the green transition of its economy and also become carbon neutral by 2050.
-This is expected to boost job creation in the EU's green economy in the coming years and therefore further increase the share of green employment in the EU economy as a whole.
+Employment in the EU's environmental goods and services sector grew at a faster rate than the EU's overall employment rate in the last decade.
+It increased from 2.1% of total employment in 2010 to 2.5% in 2021, with the number of full-time equivalent employees in this sector reaching 5.2 million.
+This was mainly due to the creation of jobs related to renewable energy, energy efficiency and waste management.
+The EU aims to accelerate the green transition of its economy and become carbon neutral by 2050.
+This is expected to boost jobs in the EU's green economy in the coming years and therefore further increase the share of green employment in the EU economy.

 Figure 1.
-Employment in the EU's environmental goods and services sector by domain, 2010-2020 sector, also known as the environmental or green economy, produces goods and provides services that are used for environmental protection and resource management activities.
+Employment in the EU's environmental goods and services sector by domain, 2010-2021